 - 8. If disputes arise or if a LEA or the Regional Program Provider is unable to follow the above policies, the SELPA Governing Council will be informed and make a recommendation concerning resolution. - 9.
 No matter who filed for due process in a case, or the number of litigants named in the filing, where the potential legal/settlement costs may exceed a LEA's mandatory reserve for economic uncertainty (as defined in the Education Code), the LEA shall inform the SELPA Governing Council of this fact prior to any settlement.
 In such cases, the Governing Council will make a recommendation concerning support for the LEA at risk.

-Approved by Governing Council on January 9, 2009 Reviewed and Approved by Governing Council April 12, 2013, March 14, 2014, September 9, 2016, December 9, 2016 Reviewed and Approved by Governing Council on March 13, 2020
+Approved by Governing Council on January 9, 2009 Reviewed and Approved by Governing Council April 12, 2013, March 14, 2014, September 9, 2016, December 9, 2016

 APPENDIX II - EC 56207